toxic-johann/toxic-decorators/README.md

 ### @waituntil

 In some situation, our application is not ready.
 But others can call our function.
 We hope that they can wait for us.
-Most of time, we offer them a Promise to wait.

-However, can we just offer them a method, and run it until we are ready.

-@waituntil will help us do this stuff.

-We set a method to waituntil a flag, you can pass in a promise or a boolean.

-If you pass in a promise or a function return promise

-1. When the promise is pending, we will wait.
+This decorators can let your function do not run until the flag is true

+**arguments**

+* **handler** `Function | Promise<*> | string`
-2. When the promise resolve, we run all the function
+  * `Function` will tell us can we call the function
+    * `return promise` , we will wait until resolved
+    * `return true`, we will run immediately
-3. When the promise reject, we do not run at all.
+    * `return false`, we would not run it.
+    * when you return promise, your function will become an **asynchronous** function.
+    * when you return false, your call will be throw away and **never run**.
+  * `Promise<*>`, we will wait until resolved.

-But in this way, your method will become async.
+    *  your function will become an **asynchronous** function.

-If you pass in a function return boolean

-1. when the function return `true`, we will call the method.
-2. when the function return `false`,  we do nothing.

-This way your method will only be called when you are ready.

-But in this way, we can't delay the call that when you're not ready.

-So the better way is, pass in a string represent the property's name, alse you can pass another instance.
+  * `string` **recommend**
+    * we will get the property and spy on it according to the string.

-1. if the property is `false`, we will put the call into waiting queue
+    * if the property do not equal to true when the function is called, we will put the function into waiting queue.
-2. once the property get `true`, we will run all the call in the waiting queue.
+    * once the property become true, we will run the function in the waiting queue
-3. if the property is `true`, you call will be run.
+    * if the property is true when the function is called, we will run the function immediately.
+* **other** `non-primitive`
+  * optional
+  * only useful when handler is `string`
+  * if it exist, we will look up the property on this instance
+  * else, we will look up on the class itself

 ```Javascript
 import {waituntil} from 'toxic-decorators';